-Within the Military Wing, the cadets are organized into a Cadet Wing composed of a headquarters and a number of divisions and squadrons, which in turn are subdivided into flights and sections.
-A separate squadron is comprised solely of students enrolled under the University Training Plan - Non-commissioned Members (UTPNCM).
-Under the guidance of Regular Force officers (the Squadron Commanders), this organization controls cadet life at the College within limits laid down by the Commandant.
+The cadets are organized into a Cadet Wing composed of a headquarters and a number of divisions and squadrons, which in turn are subdivided into flights and sections.
+A separate squadron is comprised solely of students enrolled under the University Training Plan -Non- commissioned Members (UTPNCM).
+Under the guidance of commissioned officers (the Squadron Commanders) and civilian staff (athletics), this organization controls cadet life at the College within limits laid down by the Commandant.

 Senior officer cadets of Third and Fourth year hold staff and command appointments in the Cadet Wing and receive practical training in leadership by being responsible for the discipline, progress, and efficiency of their wing, squadron or flight.
-Cadets also organize and run the full intramural sports programme and carry out typical service duties such as duty officer and fire picket commander.
+Cadets also organize and run the full intramural sports programme and carry out typical service duties such as Block Duty Cadet (BDC) and Cadet Wing Duty Officer (CWDO).